CRUELTY-FREE AND VEGAN

 WHAT YOU NEED TO KNOW

-It wasn’t until I started working at Feel Good Etc. that I learned the difference between cruelty-free and vegan products.
+It wasn’t until I started working at The Hair Routine that I learned the difference between cruelty-free and vegan products.
 Well actually, I had the basic idea, but I was always getting confused or making the wrong assumptions.

 You would think that in 2018 there would be little to no more companies experimenting with animals to test their products.
 Wrong.
 According to Cruelty-Free International, there are still 115 million animals being used worldwide.
 Many self-care articles are still being tested on animals: lotions, perfumes, makeup, hair products, etc. In China, for example, you cannot produce cosmetics if they have not been tested on animals first.
 There’s still a lot to be done to end it.
 With this in mind, I decided it was a good idea to write an article explaining the differences between vegan and cruelty-free products.

 Cruelty-free does not mean vegan, and vice versa.
 If a company does NO testing on animals: the product is cruelty-free.
 Simple as that.
 But what if the same company uses animal-derived ingredients for their products?
 This means the product is cruelty- free but not vegan, and the same goes the other way around.
 Some products are vegan-friendly (no animal components in the ingredient list), but they are tested on animals.
 This means the product is vegan but not cruelty-free.